Your Faculty Teach.

 We Handle Everything Else.

 Multiply takes your existing course materials — syllabi, lectures, reading notes — and turns them into complete, mobile-first digital courses in 14 days.
-Your faculty submit what they already have.
-They review the result once.
-Students enroll the next day.
+No new software.
+No course building.
+Just teaching.

 Multiply removes that entirely.
 Your faculty do one thing: hand over what they already have.
-A syllabus works.
-A recorded lecture works.
-A set of reading notes works.
-What comes back is a complete digital course — study guides, comprehension questions, pastoral reflection prompts — formatted for the working leader completing it on a phone between services.
+A syllabus, a recorded lecture, or a set of notes.
+What comes back is a complete digital course formatted for the working leader completing it on a phone between services.

 The issues keeping your provost